icecube/icetray-public/cmake/resources/docs/tools/python.rst

 Mac OS X
 ^^^^^^^^

-See :ref:`osx-python-setup` for tips on setting up your Python environment.
+See :ref:`osxpythonsetup` for tips on setting up your Python environment.
 The following packages are quite helpful and can be installed with :command:`pip`:

 * ipython